coconutpalm/emf-prevayler/README.md

 don't), or possibly one could create a new naming convention to specify methods are should or should not be journalled.

+Since we're snapshotting by serializing the EMF to XMI, we can use EMF's native tools for schema evolution.

+Sound cool?

-That's the idea anyway.
-Anyone else interested in working on this, feel free to fork the repo and send merge requests. :-)
+If you think so, please fork the repo and send merge requests. :-)

 License